 Research your options online

-With so many options for devices and accessories out there, there’s no need to buy the first thing you find.
+With so many device and accessory options out there, there’s no need to buy the first thing you see.
 POS hardware is a big investment, so it’s important to choose the best option.
 Do your research.

 Retail communities online

 Whether you’re just getting started with your business or want insights from others who have operating retail stores, an online retail community is a great resource for finding vetted POS hardware.
 Look for groups on LinkedIn and Facebook, and communities on Reddit, such as the Ask Retail or RETAIL subreddits.

 When you’ve narrowed down your hardware list to a few options, look up reviews of these products.
 You can go on the manufacturer’s websites, review sites like G2, and YouTube for detailed reviews of tablets, smartphones, iPad stands, bar code scanners, and more.

 See the hardware POS providers sell

 Most POS software providers sell hardware that their customers have tested and had good experiences with.
 Getting your hardware and software from one place is convenient and helps you get set up faster.

 Beyond connecting with communities online, it’s important to speak with fellow merchants in your community.
 Connect with the owners of neighboring businesses.
 Join your local business improvement district or commerce association.
 Ask your community what kind of hardware has worked best for them over the years.